-TARDINESS / EARLY DISMISSAL
+TARDINESS / EARLY RELEASE / PARTIAL DAY ABSENCE

-Since tardiness can interfere with the child's progress in school and can be disruptive to the class and teacher, parents are requested to nurture and cultivate the habit of punctuality and good attendance with their child.
-Tardiness to school and early dismissals will be treated and documented the same way, in that the student is missing classroom instruction.
-Repeated tardiness will be called to the attention of the parents by the homeroom teacher and on the third unexcused tardy in one quarter, a Minor Infraction Notification will be issued.
+Since tardiness, leaving early from school and partial day absence can interfere with the child's progress in school and can be disruptive to the class and teacher, parents are requested to nurture and cultivate the habit of punctuality and good attendance with their child.
+Tardiness to school, early release and partial day absences will be treated and documented the same way, in that the student is missing classroom instruction.
+Repeated tardiness, early release and partial day absence will be called to the attention of the parents by the administration.
 Students are not considered tardy if their school bus arrives late at school.
 Students may be dropped off by car beginning at 8:00 a.m.
 It is our expectation that students will arrive by 8:25 a.m.
 There will be only one bell in the morning - at 8:25 a.m.
 This bell signals the beginning of our homeroom period and the point at which students are marked tardy.
 Please help your child prepare for the school day in a stress-free manner by ensuring that he or she arrives at school by 8:25 a.m. each day.